-Don’t be afraid to introducing new rewards if people ask – 4 people asking for same reward means way more people likely want it too but only a few bothered to message you about it.
+Don’t be afraid to introduce new rewards if people ask – 4 people asking for the same reward means way more people likely want it too but only a few bothered to message you about it.

 In my mind, The Filmography of Guns poster print was the main reward everyone would want, and the Collector’s Book reward was a secondary supplement.
 However, several people wrote asking for just a book reward level which now makes sense.

-Do you have backers asking how they add on multiple rewards to their pledge?
+Do you have backers asking how they add multiple rewards to their pledges?
 Make it simple for them to do so by bundling products together as one reward.

 Many of the places I wrote ended up covering the print while other blogs I received coverage from simply shared from those places I did contact and posted the same information.

 I also reached out to podcasters who were already serving my target audience and, as a result, appeared as a guest on Pencil Kings, Gun Nation, and Hollywood Guns.